edwinm/docs/content/enterprise/installation.md

     When you signed up for a license, the key was displayed on the npm website and sent to the billing email address you provided.
 This information is needed to validate your license and activate your server instance.
-Note that a single license will allow you to run multiple instances of npm On-Site.
+Note that a single license will allow you to run multiple instances of npm Enterprise.

     ![Validate License](/images/npmo-install2.png)